-14.3.2 Configuring the Security Status
+13.3.2 Configuring the Security Status

-□ Open the Diagnostics > Status Configuration > Security Status dialog, Global tab. □ For the parameters to be monitored, mark the checkbox in the Monitor column. □ To send an SNMP trap to the management station, activate the Send trap function in the Traps frame. □ Apply the settings temporarily.
-To do this, click the ✓ button. ☐ In the Diagnostics > Status Configuratior destination that receives SNMP traps n > Alarms (Traps) dialog, add at least one trap enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. security-status monitor pwd-change To monitor the password for the locally set up user account admin.
+☐ Open the Diagnostics > Status Configuration > Security Status dialog, Global tab. $\ \square$ For the parameters to be monitored, mark the checkbox in the Monitor column.
+To send an SNMP trap to the management station, activate the Send trap function Traps frame. n in the $\ \square$ Apply the settings temporarily.
+To do this, click the \checkmark button.
+In the Diagnostics > Status Configuration > Alarms (Traps) dialog, add at least one tradestination that receives SNMP traps. ıp enable To change to the Privileged EXEC mode destination that receives Siving traps. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. security-status monitor pwd-change To monitor the password for the locally set up user account admin.
 When the password for the admin user account is the default setting, the value in the Security status frame changes to error. security-status monitor pwd-min-length To monitor the value specified in the Min. password length policy.
 When the value for the Min. password length policy is less than 8, the value in the Security status frame changes to error . security-status monitor pwd-policy-config To monitor the password policy settings.
 When the value for at least one of the following policies is specified as 0, the value in the Security status frame changes to error.
 Upper-case characters (min.)
 Lower-case characters (min.)
 Digits (min.)
 Special characters (min.) security-status monitor pwd-policy- inactive To monitor the password policy settings.
 When the value for at least one of the following policies is specified as 0, the value in the Security status frame changes to error . security-status monitor telnet-enabled To monitor the Telnet server.
-When you enable the changes to error.
+When you enable the Telnet server, the value in the Security status frame changes to error.